ImagingDataCommons/idc-comppath-reproducibility/README.md

 Each experiment is implemented as one Jupyter notebook file: [lung_cancer_experiment_1.ipynb](lung_cancer_experiment_1.ipynb) and [lung_cancer_experiment_2.ipynb](lung_cancer_experiment_2.ipynb).
 Utility code for both experiments is contained in the package [idc_comppath_reproducibility](idc_comppath_reproducibility/) and can be re-used for similar computational pathology use cases with the IDC.
 Further information on how to run the experiments can be found in the respective notebook files.

+**Note:**
+1. For an introduction to working with whole-slide images (WSIs) from the IDC using **most recent IDC-developed functionality** see [this notebook](https://github.com/ImagingDataCommons/IDC-Tutorials/blob/master/notebooks/pathomics/getting_started_with_digital_pathology.ipynb)
-**Note:** Earlier versions of the Jupyter notebooks and source code used in the preprint of the publication can be found in the ["preprint" branch]( https://github.com/ImagingDataCommons/idc-comppath-reproducibility/tree/preprint).
+2. Earlier versions of the Jupyter notebooks and **source code used in the preprint of the publication** can be found in the ["preprint" branch]( https://github.com/ImagingDataCommons/idc-comppath-reproducibility/tree/preprint).